When you need it, and Why

 FHA Mortgage Insurance

 You’re also allowed to roll the upfront fee into your mortgage instead of paying it out of pocket, but if you do this, your loan amount and the overall cost of your loan will increase.
-Recent FHA-insured loans require payment of mortgage insurance premiums for the life of the loan, so FHA mortgage insurance premiums can’t be canceled; instead, you’d have to refinance the loan.
+Recent FHA-insured loans require payment of mortgage insurance premiums for the life of the loan, so FHA mortgage insurance premiums can’t be canceled; instead, you’d have to refinance the loan and switch to a Conventional mortgage.

 VA Funding Fee